harness/developer-hub/tutorials/internal-developer-portal/how-to-track-migrations.md

 ## Create a Scorecard

-Once the Checks are Created, now we need to add them to the score cards.
+Once the Checks are created, now we need to add them to a new Scorecard.

 7. Go to Scorecards on the left nav in Admin and select **Create New Scorecard**